phlex-ruby/phlex.fun/pages/rails/layouts.md

 ## Yielding content

-Rails doesn't provide a mechanism for passsing arguments to a layout component, but your layout can `yield` content provided by `content_for`.
+Rails doesn't provide a mechanism for passing arguments to a layout component, but your layout can `yield` content provided by `content_for`.

 ```ruby
 class ApplicationLayout < Phlex::HTML